wp-plugins/email-encoder-bundle/readme.txt

 * Protect all emails and mailto links
 * Check posts, widgets, comments and RSS feeds
 * Encode all kind of content (text and html)
-* Email Encoder Form
+* Email Encoder Form (in admin and also for your site)

-Also:
 * Use params in mailto links, like: cc, bcc, subject, body
-* Put the Email Encoder Form on your site
 * And more...

 = Documentation =